 The Santa Community Project is a widely acclaimed annual event that promotes books and reading, positive self-image and family interaction among children and their families.
-An educational initiative of The Mothers Group, The Santa Project features a Black Santa and Mrs. Claus.
+An educational initiative of The Mothers Group Inc., The Santa Project features a Black Santa and Mrs. Claus.
 The jovial couple demonstrates the idea that love, kindness and generosity come in many colors.
 The Santa Project is sponsored by The Mothers Group Inc., and the Greenwood Cultural Center.

 Santa Project History

 While attending a function at Rudisill Library in 1989, Dr. Brenda Lloyd-Jones overheard a child ask her mother to be taken to another part of town to have a picture made with Santa.
 Citing the travel distance to other parts of town and the rising cost of gasoline, the mother reluctantly said no.

 The child’s heartbreak touched Lloyd-Jones, and she was moved to do something about it.
 Approaching her friend Ms. Jayne Reed, Lloyd-Jones shared a simple idea: Invite Santa to the Rudisill Library and create an event that would have him interact with children in their own community.